Young Socialists (Croatia): Program

 The Young Socialists are in favor of abolishing capitalism and establishing workers' self-management and socialism in Croatia and demanding that it leave the European Union and NATO.

-The Young Socialists oppose discrimination, understand themselves as feminists and support the pride parade throughout Croatia.
+The Young Socialists oppose discrimination, describe themselves as feminists and support pride parades throughout Croatia.

 Organisation

 The members of the organisation are between 15 and 35 years of age.

 The Young Socialists of Croatia is chaired by a three-member executive committee, elected at the assembly with a term of office of 2 years, and an elected member sits in the SRP presidency.